AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

 >[!CAUTION]
 >
+>The editor described in this section is *only* available in the online Adobe Experience Manager (AEM) as a Cloud Service.

+>[!CAUTION]
+>
 >To edit a Content Fragment you need [the appropriate permissions](/help/implementing/developing/extending/content-fragments-customizing.md#asset-permissions).
 Contact your system administrator if you are experiencing issues.

 >[!NOTE]
 >
->See the Assets documentation for full information about the [other Content Fragment editor](/help/assets/content-fragments/content-fragments-variations.md) - it is available from both the **Assets** console and the **Content Fragments** console.
+>See the Assets documentation for full information about the [original Content Fragment editor](/help/assets/content-fragments/content-fragments-variations.md) - it is available from both the **Assets** console and the **Content Fragments** console.

 >[!NOTE]
 >